BitR13x/LockPASS/README.md

 # LockPASS
-Password Manager what is running on your localhost not third party server what is stealing/saving your passwords Disadvantage of this types of managers is that you can't sync so you must export your passwords
+Password Manager what is running on your localhost not third party server what is stealing/saving your passwords.

+Disadvantage of this types of managers is that you can't sync so you must export your passwords.

-Programmed in python
+Programmed in mainly python

 # HOW TO INSTALL
 $ git clone https://github.com/BitR13x/LockPASS.git